vemana/vemana.github.io/_posts/2001-01-01-webscale-swe-skillset.md

 ## Design Center

+{:.block-warning}
-Understand the Design Center of backend Systems.
+>Understand the **Design Center** of backend Systems.

 Each backend system has its own `design center`, that is, a purpose where it is a perfect fit.
 You have to understand the mental models of each of these systems and factor them into your design.
 In addition, you'll need to understand iterative design.
 It is not feasible to deliver all the pieces of a design upfront.
 So, you'll need to monitor some metrics that you know will not be at-target at launch but can be improved over time.
 The initial design should perhaps favor time to market **without** closing doors on features that didn't make the launch cutoff.

-Some standard systems to understand:
+Some standard system types whose Design Centers you should know about:
-* Scalable Key Value stores: Bigtable, NoSQL but more accurately called No-Transactions.
+* Scalable Key Value stores: Bigtable, DynamoDb etc.
-* In-memory stores: Redis
+* In-memory stores: Redis, MemoryDb etc
-* Big file sytems: Ceph, Google Colossus
+* Big file sytems: Ceph, S3, Google Colossus etc
 * Map-reduce: Cloud Dataflow
-* Real-time processing: Apache Kafka
+* Real-time processing: Kafka
-* Vertical relational databases: Oracle, MySql
+* Vertical relational databases: Oracle, Postgresql etc
-* Distributed relational databases: Spanner, Cockroachdb
+* Distributed relational databases: Spanner, Cockroachdb, Yugabytedb etc.
-* Publish Subscribe
+* Pubsub

 ## Design Simplicity

+{:.block-warning}
-Keep it simple: Bound the complexity
+> Keep it simple: Bound design complexity.
+Simplicity is HARD.

 One of the most common temptations is to explode the number of tools used.
 While there are merits to this - `one tool, one purpose` is appealing - complexity increases super-linearly in the number of distinct concepts (or tools) used in an architecture.
 There's a natural tension between using different tools and using the same tool beyond its design center.
 For example, one can simulate a simple pub-sub using database tables and some Sql.
 When to use this vs a real pub-sub system is a judgment call that has to be honed with experience and informed by the circumstances of the current situation.
 If you have a growing team, adding new concepts doesn't scale well and you'll likely end up with hotspots: a few SWEs who know about all the concepts and everybody else is constantly going to them for information/advice.
 This dynamic tends to break under its own weight.